Celebrating International Women’s Day with the Launch of Root2Rise 2025

 Graduation is just around the corner, and with the preparations for closure of the high school days also comes planning for all the great things that will happen AFTER the big day!
 A big part of planning efforts includes determining if college is on the horizon, and, if so, mechanisms for paying for it.

-Fortunately, if seniors take the time to scour the web and partner with their parents, school counselors, or others that can guide them, they will find that there are actually many options available to assist with funding a college education.
+Fortunately, suppose seniors take the time to scour the web and partner with their parents, school counselors, or others that can guide them.
+In that case, they will find that many options are available to assist with funding a college education.

 Our scholarship programs are among those available this year!
 Thanks to two very generous and caring donors, Snow-Redfern Foundation will be selecting and awarding eligible seniors with scholarship funds this spring.